Richard Snider: Early life and introduction to role-playing games

 Richard Snider was born to Leonard and Elizabeth Snider, one of ten children, in Albuquerque, New Mexico.
 After moving to Minnesota, he and his brother John joined the Midwest Military Simulation Association gaming group, where he met Dave Arneson, David Wesely, Ken Fletcher, Dave Megarry, and others.
-Snider was also one of the players in Arneson's original Blackmoor group.
+Snider was also one of the players in the original Blackmoor gaming group that Arneson ran.
 He contributed many suggestions for rule revisions and additions, and Arneson dedicated an entire section of his The First Fantasy Campaign, published by Judges Guild in 1977, to Snider's contributions.

 Career

 In 1974, Richard's brother John designed Star Probe, a science fiction role-playing game that was published by TSR.
 In 1977, Richard, John, Brian Blume and Greg Svenson co-authored an expansion to Star Probe titled Star Empires, also published by TSR.

 In 1978, Snider coauthored the role-playing game Adventures in Fantasy with Arneson, published by Excalibre Games and then through Arneson's company Adventure Games.
-In 1981, Snider also contributed to Chaosium's Thieves' World.
+In 1981, Snider also contributed to Thieves' World by Chaosium.